RowanAldean/RowanAldean/README.md

 ### What's up, my name is [Rowan][website] ✌🏽

 ## I'm a Software Engineer, Entrepreneur, and lifetime learner!
-- 📝 I’m currently working on a cross-platform Fitness application (Express/Next/Flutter) for my Final Year Project and using Laravel to create a blog for one of my modules (available on my GH asap)!
+- 📝 I’m currently working on my personal website and brand - this is a Jamstack website using Strapi and Gatsby however i'm still in the discovery phase and development should be in steady progress (whenever you're reading this!)
 - 🌱 I'm currently learning so much in many areas (I keep a reading list too if you're interested)!🤣
     - Philosophy 🤔
     - Psychology 🧠
     - Business 📈
     - Finance 💰
     - Personal Development 📚
-- 🎯 2022 Goals: Experiment with a broader range of web based technologies and make more consistent use of containerization - I'm looking to produce more well engineered code!
+- 🎯 2022 Goals: Greatly improve as a C# engineer and improve my high level architectural skills and understanding.
+This'll be achieved through both my professional job and personal projects as well as conscious reading and the pursuit of my AWS certifications.
 - 🏀 Fun fact: I'm super into basketball and love to play anywhere and everywhere!